yiquiapaza/nvim/README.md

-# Personal config
+# Personal configuration

-This is my personal config for neo vim with lua
+This is my personal configuration for NVIM with lua.